tweag/nickel/rfcs/007-bytecode-interpreter.md

 #### Memory representation

-Closures (thunks and functions) are represented uniformly as an environment and a code pointer.
+Closures (thunks and functions) are represented uniformly as an environment and a pointer to a closure info table.
+The closure info table contains the code pointer and other garbage-collection related data.
+The closure info table is generated only once per binding appearing in the code and thus shared by dynamic instances of the same code.
 In some other machines for lazy lambda calculi, thunks hold additional data such as a flag (evaluated or suspended) and a potential value that is filled after the thunk has been forced.
 When accessing a thunk, the caller checks the state, and then either retrieve the value or initiate an update sequence and retrieve the code of the unevaluated expression.
 In Haskell, the update process is performed _by the callee_ instead (the thunk's code), such that thunk access is uniform: it's an unconditional jump to the corresponding code.

 As with other VMs, the environment -- immediately inlined after the code pointer -- stores the free variables of the expression that are captured by the closure.